 Authority: When one person's position over another person is such that, based on the totality of the circumstances, they have the power or right to direct, control, give orders to, or make decisions for that person.
 Also see the Power Imbalance definition in the SafeSport Code.
-NOTE: USA Racquetball must submit/include categories of members/individuals that fall under the definition including specific volunteer designations.
+Note: NGBs and the USOPC must submit/include categories of members/individuals that fall under the definition, including specific volunteer designations.

-Close-in-Age Exception: An exception applicable to certain policies when an Adult Participant does not have authority over a Minor Athlete and is not more than four years older (determined by date of birth) than the Minor Athlete (e.g., a 19-year-old and a 16-year-old).
-Note: this exception only applies within the prevention policies and not regarding conduct defined in the SafeSport Code.
+Close-in-Age Exception: An exception applicable to certain policies when an Adult Participant does not have authority over a Minor Athlete and is not more than 4 years older than the Minor Athlete (e.g., a 19-year-old and a 16-year-old).
+Note: This exception only applies within the prevention policies and not regarding conduct defined in the SafeSport Code.

-Dual Relationships: An exception applicable to certain policies when an Adult Participant has a dual role or relationship with a Minor Athlete outside of sport and the Minor Athlete's parent/guardian has provided written consent at least annually authorizing the exception.
+Dual Relationships: An exception applicable to certain policies when an Adult Participant has a relationship with a Minor Athlete outside of the sport program and the Minor Athlete's parent/guardian has provided written consent at least annually authorizing the exception.